microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-02.md

 ### Create and alert for "Disk Write Operations/Sec"

-The key steps that the students should perform are the following: copy the code used to deploy "Percentage CPU" alert, change the alert name and the threshold and set the "metricName" property to "Disk Write Operations/Sec".
+The key steps that the students should perform are the following: copy the code used to deploy `Percentage CPU` alert, change the alert name and the threshold and set the `metricName` property to `Disk Write Operations/Sec`.

 Point the students to these articles in the Learning Resources section of the Challenge: